MUSA-620-Spring-2018/MUSA-620-Week-9/README.md

 * The analysis must involve at a minimum 10,000 tweets, collected via the Twitter streaming API.
 Search parameters are up to you.
 * The tweets must be segmented by some characteristic(s) and compared on the basis of sentiment.
-* Emoji use must factor in to the analysis.
+* Emoji use must factor into the analysis.

 Examples: